What is RYLA?

 Are all the camp staff required to have a criminal back ground checks?

-Yes – this is required by us and by University of North Florida.
+Yes – this is required by us and by Stetson University.
 All staff that will be working with the students will have been checked.
 Speakers will not have had background checks, but they are only with the students for an hour or two and are never on an individual basis, and the camp staff is always with the students.

 Will the students that come together from the same schools room together in the dorms?